The Active Matter group at the Department of Applied Physics is now looking for an outstanding

 and arXiv:2009.13945 (2020)

 ).
-You will be supervised by the group leader and work closely with two talented postdoctoral researchers in the group.
-You will also have the opportunity to participate in advising of a doctoral student working in the project and to design small research projects for undergraduate students.
-This position as a postdoctoral researcher in a lively multidisciplinary research group is an excellent opportunity and a stepping stone on your career towards the scientific independence or towards a research-oriented position outside academia.
+You will be supervised by the group leader and receive advising from two talented postdoctoral researchers in the group.
+You will also have the opportunity to design small research projects for undergraduate students working together with you.
+This position as a doctoral candidate in a lively multidisciplinary research group is an excellent opportunity and a stepping stone on your career towards the scientific independence or towards a research-oriented position outside academia.

 Ready to apply?

 To apply for the position, please submit your application including the attachments mentioned below as one single PDF document in English through the ’Apply’ link.

 - Letter of motivation